fecgov/fec-eregs/README.md

 ### Loading FEC's regulations
+To parse the latest regulations, requires Python 3.6

+Make sure you have run `pip install -r requirements-parsing.txt`  before loading the latest regulations.

 When there is new data available (e.g. due to modifications in the parser, new Federal Register notices, etc.), that data must be sent to the `/api` endpoint